EnigmaCurry/d.rymcg.tech/README.md

 All (http) apps are secured with automatic TLS certificates (Let's Encrypt or Step-CA), along with configurable self-hosted authentication middleware (mTLS, OAuth2, or HTTP Basic auth), as well as user group authorization middlewares.
-Even non-http apps may be secured with the optional VPN (Wireguard) support.
+Even non-TLS apps may be secured with the optional VPN (Wireguard) support.

 Each project has a `Makefile` to simplify configuration, installation,